szilvajuhos/szilvajuhos.github.io/_drafts/useful_bash.md

 ### Pipelines in general [^](#Useful-bash-and-other-tricks)
 When making a pipeline, we are hoping that it will:
-- makes processing steps in a well defined order, consecutive steps creating dependencies
+- make processing steps in a well defined order, consecutive steps fulfilling dependencies
 - when one of the steps fails, we are getting an error message.
 Furthermore, after fixing the error (i.e. adding a missing reference file), the pipeline will resume from the point of error
 - there is a trace of logs about what hapened
 - when running the same pipeline twice with the same data, we are getting the same results
 - the pipeline hides processing details, number of CPUs, memory, whether it is a cluster or a single node, etc.

-This way a shell script is not a pipeline.
-Nextflow itself is a programming language made to build pipelines, but it has a learning curve.
-On the other hand, many times when the pipeline encounters an error, it is not necessarily in the pipeline itself, but in the software that serves as a step in the pipeline, and hard to find what is the actual problem.
+This way a vague shell script is not a pipeline.
+Nextflow itself is a programming language made to build pipelines, but it has its learning curve.
+On the other hand, many times when the pipeline encounters an error, it is not necessarily in the pipeline itself, but in the software that serves as a step in the pipeline.

 #### To get familiar with Sarek [^](#Useful-bash-and-other-tricks)